-- 1. Students who are unsuccessful or withdrawn from their first nursing course should schedule an appointment with the Health Sciences Advisor and/or Program Director to discuss eligibility for reinstatement. - 2.
+- Students who are unsuccessful or withdrawn from their first nursing course should schedule an appointment with the Health Sciences Advisor and/or Program Director to discuss eligibility for reinstatement. - 2.
 Students who are eligible must apply for reinstatement to the nursing program and submit the application by published deadlines.
 Students who submit reinstatement requests after the deadline may be considered at next course availability.
 See program handbook for more detail. - 3.
 Students must apply for readmission to the college if not currently enrolled.
 College readmission must be accomplished by published deadlines. - 4.
 Reinstated students who have been out of nursing classes for more than one semester must repeat their criminal background check and drug testing. - 5.
-Updated immunizations and other health records as required for clinical experiences must be submitted after reinstatement by the scheduled deadline. - 6.
-Students applying for readmission will be required to demonstrate competency in clinical skills. - 7.
-Students who are are unsuccessful in NUR 102, NUR 200 or NUR 111 must apply for readmission as a new student to the program.
+Updated immunizations and other health records as required for clinical experiences must be submitted after reinstatement by the scheduled deadline. - Students applying for readmission will be required to demonstrate competency in clinical skills. - 7.
+Students who are unsuccessful in NUR 112 or NUR 209 must apply for readmission as a new student to the program.